MohamedArafath205/login-page/README.md

-# login apge
+# login page
- This is a login page created with html, styled with css, and will have database aslo.
+This is a login page created with html, styled with css, and will have database also.